How does this medication work? What will it do for me?

-Each yellow, round, flat-faced, bevelled-edged tablet engraved "APO" over "25" on one side, and single scored on the other side, contains tetrabenazine 25 mg.
+Each yellow, round, flat-faced, bevelled-edged tablet engraved "APO" over "25" on one side, and single scored on the other side, contains 25 mg of tetrabenazine.
 Nonmedicinal ingredients: anhydrous lactose, colloidal silicon dioxide, croscarmellose sodium, magnesium stearate, and yellow ferric oxide.

 How should I use this medication?

-The recommended starting dose of tetrabenazine for adults is 12.5 mg (1/2 a tablet) two to three times daily.
-If this is tolerated, the dose may be gradually increased to 25 mg taken three times a day.
+The recommended starting dose of tetrabenazine for adults is 12.5 mg (1/2 a tablet) 2 to 3 times daily.
+If this is tolerated, the dose may be gradually increased to 25 mg taken 3 times a day.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.